vanniktech/gradle-maven-publish-plugin/docs/central.md

 ## Publishing snapshots

-!!! warning "Central Portal"

-    Publishing snapshots is not supported when using the Central Portal (central.sonatype.com).

 Snapshots can be published by setting the version to something ending with `-SNAPSHOT` and then running the following Gradle task: